varshamohan08/library_system/README.md

 ## library_system
 This Django project provides a simple API to manage a bookstore's collection of books.
 It includes CRUD operations for books, with validations on ISBN and price.
-Pagination is implemented for the list view, allowing efficient navigation through large datasets.
+Pagination is implemented for the list view.

 ## Table of Contents
 - [Features](#features)